maitha1-nule/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

+This project is part of my journey of the airbnb clone in alx software engineering program.
+In this project Ahmed has been able to contribute to this project all alone beacouse his patner didn't want to work with a patner.

 ---

 <center><h3>Repository Contents by Project Task</h3> </center>